Praise for the Melba CD

 A Roger Smalley concert

-ANAM Australian Voices series
+in the ANAM Australian Voices series

 April 2011.
 A concert dedicated to Roger Smalley's music forms the culmination of the 2011 Australian Voices series by the Melbourne Recital Centre and the Australian National Academy of Music (ANAM).
 The Smalley concert on 23rd November will be the eighth in a series of concerts celebrating the work of leading Australian composers.